 The best therapists are creative, innovative, and intuitive.
 They don’t insist on following a fixed routine.

-On a a macro level, the Thai Massage system can benefit from the same creative and innovative adaptations that take place in individual sessions.
+On a macro level, the Thai Massage system can benefit from the same creative and innovative adaptations that take place in individual sessions.

-To give you a practical example, many times our students of Thai Healing Massage Academy’s online courses mentioned that our Thai models are small, light, and flexible, and that their western clients are often much larger and heavier.
+To give you a practical example, many times our students of Thai Healing Massage Academy’s online courses mentioned that our Thai models are small, light, and flexible, and that their Western clients are often much larger and heavier.

 Therefore what is needed are techniques to accommodate a different kind of clientele.
-Asians are typically smaller and lighter than westerners, and therefore it is necessary to adapt techniques to a different environment.
+Asians are typically smaller and lighter than Westerners, and therefore it is necessary to adapt techniques to a different environment.

 The same thing happens when Thai Massage is not done on a floor mat as in Thailand, but is adapted to a massage table.
 Again, techniques need to be modified to work in a different environment.